dorogoy/zipline-mcp/.kilocode/rules/memory-bank/context.md

 ## Current Work Focus

-Implemented remote folder management functionality for the Zipline MCP Server.
+Implemented remote folder management functionality for the Zipline MCP Server, including the new EDIT command.

 ## Recent Changes